erSubhashThapa/100daysofcode/r1-log.md

 ### R1D20 - 1/20/19
 Coding: I started to make a quiz with JavaScript, JSON, CSS, HTML, and jQuery.
 I organized my code by commented sections like `//-----click event for answer` to be more organized with my code.
 I used what I learned about the DevTools Debugger to solve issues.

 Tutorial: I continued my tutorial on JavaScript prototypes on lynda.com.
 I used the dubugger to figure out problems in my code when I was following along.
+I had a problem with the debugger that I posted about [here](https://stackoverflow.com/questions/54279206/pause-script-execution-in-chrome-devtools-not-working-as-expected?noredirect=1#comment95380257_54279206).

 **Link To Work:** [First Commit (unfinished) for Quiz](https://github.com/dangerousdashie/first-quiz-project/commit/59c60f4d67f991118d99184796ee9b005b458196)